kusma/amiga-dev/README.md

 ## Installation

-Install everything to "C:\amiga-dev\", add "C:\amiga-dev\bin\" to PATH, and set the VBCC environment variable to "C:\amiga-dev\targets\m68k-amigaos".
+Install everything to "C:\amiga-dev\", add "C:\amiga-dev\bin\" to PATH, and set the VBCC environment variable to "C:\amiga-dev\".
 Now you should be good to go.

 ## Credits